 CICA Handbook Section 3862, Financial Instruments - Disclosures ("Section 3862"), was amended.
-These amendments are applicable to the Company's financial statements ending on April 30, 2010.
 The amendments provide for additional disclosure requirements about the inputs to fair value measurements of financial instruments, including their classification into one of three levels within a "fair value hierarchy" that prioritizes the inputs to fair value measurement.
 These disclosures are included in Note 9 of these financial statements.